After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Politics also remain predominantly white—Somerset County elected its first Black politician in 2010—as does the judicial system, with courthouse ornaments like the Talbot Boys less symbolizing justice than serving as an icon of the old guard.

+But 30 miles south of Cambridge in Salisbury, one historical marker dedicated to a Confederate general, considered a war criminal by historians, was removed last summer after more than 50 years.
 It had originally been installed in 1965—the same year that the Ku Klux Klan reemerged in Maryland after more than four decades, in Cecil County no less—on the site of a former historically Black neighborhood, which had been razed to make room for highways.
-In the 1980s, it was moved to the Wicomico County Courthouse, where slaves were once held, and where a white mob lynched 18-year-old Garfield King in 1898, then Matthew Williams in 1931.
+In the 1980s, it was moved to the Wicomico County Courthouse, where slaves were once held, and a white mob lynched 18-year-old Garfield King in 1898, then Matthew Williams in 1931.
 In 2020, the metal plaque came down quietly with a final call from county executive Bob Culver, who succumbed to cancer a month later.

 At least 40 of the more than 4,000 Black Americans lynched during the Jim Crow era were murdered in Maryland, with 11 on the Eastern Shore—a disproportionate share per capita.
 The state’s last recorded lynching took place in Princess Anne in 1933, when George Armwood’s gruesome killing was witnessed by as many as 2,000 white spectators, in part on the courthouse grounds, within sight of the region’s only historically Black college.
 Several lynchings took place in this most public square, as did one attempted lynching of Isaiah Fountain in 1920 at the courthouse jail in Easton, where he was ultimately hung.
-In each case, no suspected lynchers were ever found guilty.
+In each case, no suspects were ever found guilty.

 STATE TROOPERS MEET AN ANGRY CROWD IN SALISBURY WHILE ATTEMPTING TO ARREST SUSPECTS IN THE 1933 LYNCHING OF GEORGE ARMWOOD.
 SEGREGATED SALISBURY CIRCA 1930S.
 COURTESY OF LIBRARY OF CONGRESS AND NABB RESEARCH CENTER, SALISBURY UNIVERSITY, RESPECTIVELY.